motokiee/RippleAnimation/README.md

 To Install RippleAnimation with Carthage, write `github "mnat44/RippleAnimation"` in your Cartfile and run `cart update`.

 ## License
-KeyboardObserver.swift is released under the MIT license.
+RippleAnimation is released under the MIT license.
 Go read the LICENSE file for more information.